claudianaghi/Accident-Record/README.md

 # Accident-Record
-Database Web Application for tracking and introducing accident records
+Database Web Application for tracking and introducing accident records.
+Client-Server application using relational database (MySQL) and PHP as middleware.